surh/nextflow-patterns/native_and_script/README.md

 # Problem
-I want to run both native code and script code in the same process.
+I want a process to run some native code *before* running a script and use the variables from the native code in the script.

 # Execute
 Run with: